FaceTime Like A Pro (eBook)

 Checking storage in macOS is straightforward.
-You can follow these simple instructions below to check the occupied and available storage on your Mac.
+Follow the instructions below to check the occupied and available storage on your Mac.

 2. Select General from the left pane.

-3. Click Storage on the right pane and wait a few seconds for the storage to complete analyzing your Mac.
+3. Click Storage in the right pane, and wait a few seconds for the storage to finish analyzing your Mac.

 Go to General and select Storage on Mac